 AI’s Impact on Sourcing

-Sourcing is where AI has created the most dramatic efficiency gains.
+Among all recruiting functions, AI has created the most dramatic efficiency gains in sourcing.
 Tasks that used to take a sourcer 3-4 hours - searching databases, reviewing profiles, finding contact information - now happen in minutes with AI-powered platforms.

 Talent acquisition professionals who use generative AI save roughly 20% of their workweek - about one full day - according to LinkedIn’s Future of Recruiting 2025 report (surveying 1,271 recruiting professionals across 23 countries).
 Most of that saved time comes from the sourcing phase: automated candidate discovery, AI-written outreach, and instant contact enrichment.